 Rio Frio Cave is located inside the Mountain Pine Ridge Reserve.
-From the town of San Ignacio it will likely take you about one hour.
-Most of the road is unpaved and rather bumpy.
+From the town of San Ignacio it will likely take you about one hour to get there.
+If you plan to drive in Belize, especially through the Mountain Pine Ridge Reserve, it’s important to note that most of the road is unpaved and rather bumpy.

-Cost to Enter Rio Frio Cave and the Mountain Pine Ridge Reserve
+Cost to Enter Rio Frio Cave and Mountain Pine Ridge Reserve

 About a mile or so before you get to Rio Frio Cave, you will come across an abandoned camp site or village.
 The homes are in serious disrepair, and when we visited there was not a soul in sight.
 It kind of feels eerie, which only adds to the mystic experience of the cave itself.
 Caves were very important to the Mayans who inhabited this area.
 They believed caves were gates to the underworld.
 For this reason, Rio Frio Cave and other caves throughout Belize were used as burial grounds for the dead.
 (A little creeped out yet?)

 There is a small parking area once you arrive at Rio Frio Cave.
 Then it is just a short walk down a well-marked path.
 As you approach the cave, its enormous mouth greets you with a dark allure.

 A makeshift rock staircase guides you into the cave, which is shaped like a horseshoe.
 As you walk deeper into the darkness of the cave you will soon see light peaking out from the other side.
 There is also a small river that runs through the quarter-mile long cave, although this caving experience does not require you to get wet.